+SA using a LDA or randomly generated (RAND) subspace performs quite poorly across all amounts of adaptation data.
+Poor performances were received for LDA and RAND subspaces irrespective of the subspace size K selected.
+For comparative purposes an K = 20 and 30 is depicted for LDA and an K = 30for RAND.
+A considerable gap in performance can be seen between these spaces and the energy conserving PCA subspace.
 As expected good results are attained for RA using a relevance factor $\tau = 16$.
 Results for $\tau = 0$ are also shown to depict the ML case when no adaptation is performed.
-It was found that when there was a large amount of adaptation data (typically greater than 45 digits), as expected, ML and the MAP based RA approach each other, however with modest amounts of adaptation data the performance of ML is quite poor.
-Conversely, when the number of observations for adaptation increases past a certain point (typically 25 digits) then the performance of all SA techniques steadily degrade relative to the RA results.
+One can see that when there is a large amount of adaptation data, as expected, ML and the MAP based RA approach each other, however with modest amounts of adaptation data the performance of ML is quite poor.
+When the number of observations for adaptation increases then the performance of the PCA based SA technique steadily degrades relative to the RA results.